Qumulo/getting-started-guide/gold-tier-hardware-servicing-guide/replacing-hardware-components.md

 ## Locating a Failed Drive
 Gold-Tier hardware doesn't use predefined drive mapping or panel LEDs to indicate drive health.

-### To Find the Serial Number for a Failed Drive
+### To Locate a Failed Drive

 1. Log in to Qumulo Core.

-1. Click **Cluster > Overview** and then click the name of the node with the failed drive.
+1. Click **Cluster > Overview** and then click the name of the node with a failed drive.

-1. On the page for the node, under **Product Serial**, the serial number is listed.
+1. On the page for the node, the failed drive is listed.

+1. Use a server management tool to determine the location of the failed drive.

 ## Initializing a Replacement Boot Drive